 - A credit score of 300 (a very low minimum requirement, relatively speaking)

 - No delinquent accounts or accounts in collections

-- 6 or fewer inquiries on your credit report over the last 6 months
+- Six or fewer inquiries on your credit report over the last six months

 Lines Of Credit

 When you receive a line of credit, a lender provides you with a credit limit.
-You can make as many draws as you need against the line of credit up to and including the credit limit.
-Once you initiate a draw, the lender will transfer the money directly to your bank account, giving you access to the money you need.
-Over time, you’ll make payments that are applied to the principal (the amount you’ve borrowed) and any fees and/or interest charged by the lender.
+You can make draws against the line of credit up to your credit limit.
+Once you initiate a draw, the lender transfers the money directly to your bank account.
+Over time, you’ll make payments that are applied to the principal and any fees and/or interest charged by the lender.

 Recommended Option: Fundbox